josdemmers/Diablo4Companion/README.md

 8. Reloads the current active system preset.
 9. Previous debug image.
 10. Next debug image.
-x.
-Similarity thresholds for matching images.
+11. Similarity thresholds for matching images.
 A lower value means a closer match is required.
 Default of 0.05 is recommended.

 ![Usage-3](./readme/readme-004.png)